Waiting for real life to start...

+At the beginning of sophomore year, Marisa is ready for a fresh start and, hopefully, her first real boyfriend.
 Derek is clearly the boy Marisa has been waiting for, but there's just one problem.
-He has a girlfriend.
-Nash, Marisa's neighbor and childhood friend, is totally geeked out, with zero boyfriend potential.
+He already has a girlfriend.
+Then there's Nash, the dorktastic boy next door with zero boyfriend potential.
 So of course Nash wants to take his friendship with Marisa to the next level.

-Beyond her boy drama, Marisa is also dealing with overcoming a major problem from her past, a family that's falling apart, and a best friend who won't stop talking to sketchy guys online.
+But her boy drama is the least of Marisa's issues.
+She is dealing with depression and anxiety, a family that is falling apart, and a best friend who won't stop talking to sketchy guys online.
 Only the anonymous DJ, who has the school hooked on his underground podcasts, seems to get what Marisa's going through.
 But she has no idea who he is...or does she?

 Colasanti has a knack of sustaining the heart-pounding suspense of young love for the length of a novel while managing to make it read, charmingly, like a conversation.